etlegacy/etlegacy-docs/hudeditor.rst

 	- Second : Secondary color, see :ref:`Component Color`
 	- Backgrnd : Background color, delimited by the size of the component
 	- Border : Border color, delimited by the size of the component with a width of 1px
+	- R: Red color selector ranged from 0 to 255
+	- G: Green color selector ranged from 0 to 255
+	- B: Blue color selector ranged from 0 to 255
+	- A: Alpha (aka transparency) selector ranged from 0 to 255
 	- Style: Customizable options separated in 2 categories, generic option and specific one.
 All component have access to generic option, but not all use specific one.
+See :ref:`Component Style`.
 		- Visible : Toogle the component visibility
 		- AutoAdj : Toogle the automatic adjustement of the border position and size depending of the content
 		- Background : Toogle the background visibility